FAIRmat-NFDI/nomad-docs/docs/howto/customization/mapping_parser.md

 ## Fundamentals

-The mapping from the source file to the archive is defined by a path (in [JMesPath](https://jmespath.org/) format) to the schema.
+The NOMAD schema side targets several data paths within the source file.
+These paths are represented using the [JMesPath](https://jmespath.org/) format.
 This path is added to `m_annotations`, either overwriting or extending the previous annotations.
 Each mapping corresponds to its own dictionary key, and a parser schema may contain multiple in parallel.